TeaCupMe/ToP_HW_Task2/README.md

 Usage: Intended for research, education, and cultural continuity – commercial use may require permissions.

 # Notes
-File integrity is verified via checksum (SHA-256) in img-task-1.jpg.sha256.
+File integrity is verified via checksum (SHA-256).

 Contribution: Community insights regarding historical context or translations are welcomed.